eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 ORGANIZATION="yourOrg"
 PREFIX="yourCustomAssembly"
 ```
 Usually, `ORGANIZATION` is your DockerHub/container registry account. `PREFIX` is used in image names.
-With the above properties you will have `yourOrg/yourCustomAssembly-server` server image, `yourOrg/yourCustomAssembly-cli`, and `yourOrg/yourCustomAssembly-init` images.
+With the above properties you will have:

+* `yourOrg/yourCustomAssembly-server` server image
+* `yourOrg/yourCustomAssembly-cli` cli image
+* `yourOrg/yourCustomAssembly-init` init image with the default configuration

 All Dockerfiles inherit base Che images.
 You should make sure that che-parent version in you root `pom.xml` is identical to the tag in `FROM` instruction in all 3 Dockerfiles (server, cli and init).
 If you stay with Che master, then nightly tags are OK.
 If you depend on a tagged Che version, use the same tag in a Dockerfile: